JoshuaVandaele/SuperISOUpdater/README.md

 The `sisou.py` script uses a configuration file (`config.toml`) to define the ISOs to be updated.
 You can customize this configuration file to add or remove ISOs from the update process.

 To customize the ISOs, open the `config.toml` file and edit the relevant sections.
 Each ISO is associated with an updater class (e.g., `Ubuntu`, `MemTest86Plus`, etc.).
-You can enable or disable ISOs by modifying the corresponding values in the configuration file.
+You can enable or disable ISOs, select editions, or architectures you want to download by modifying the corresponding values in the configuration file.

 _NOTE: Be cautious when modifying the configuration file, as incorrect changes may cause the script to malfunction._